 Regardless of how important we know feedback is to our growth, it can be difficult to absorb while dodging our own egos, preconceived notions, and personal opinions.

 Luckily, we can turn to the stars for guidance!
 Here are three rock star tips to help you get the most out of feedback:

-Ever ask for feedback and the short response is, “everything is good”?
+Do you ever ask for feedback and get only a short response, like “everything is good”?
 While that might feel nice, you’re left without any guidance to support growth.
 In those scenarios, it’s best to ask the person giving you feedback for specifics on areas for improvement.
 Understand what they mean by “good.”